 A versatile skater who played left wing and defense, Minor first made the OHL after being a distant 16th round draft pick of coach-general manager Don Boyd and the Greyhounds in 1988.

 Traded by the Greyhounds to the Spitfires after two seasons in the Soo, the hard-working, hard-toiling Minor played in 40 games for Windsor before being dealt to the Ottawa 67’s.

 Minor totaled a mere one goal, 12 assists, 13 points in 40 games as a Spitfire.
 But as I first liked him as a Greyhound, I continued to do so when he was dealt to the Spitfires.

 Just another example of me liking and appreciating a long-shot underdog who made it to the OHL as a tireless worker and a really good kid.

 In all, Minor played in 176 OHL games after being a 16th round draft pick from the wilds of northwestern Ontario.

 BILLY BOWLER.
 An afterthought as a 13th round pick of the Spitfires at the 1991 OHL draft, Bowler would develop to the extent that he would finish his four year career in Windsor as the franchise’s all time points leader with 467, including 149 goals and 318 assists.

 Small in stature and just an average skater, Bowler’s skills and smarts as a play-making center helped take him from 13th round draft pick to OHL superstar.
 He also played with an edge and had a nasty streak to him.

-Bowler has since come full circle and recently completed his first season as the Spitfires general manager.
+Bowler has since come full circle and is currently the Spitfires general manager.

 In just two OHL seasons in Windsor before the Florida Panthers made him the first overall pick of the 1994 NHL draft, Jovanovski totaled 115 points in 112 games and racked up 419 penalty minutes from his blue line position.